 As a gesture of appreciation, the University may pay honoraria to certain individuals such as members of Boards of Visitors, guest speakers, judges, panel members, peer/program reviewers, or symposium participants.
 In some cases, the University may pay an honorarium and/or agree to reimburse the honoree’s out-of-pocket expenses.
 Honoree expenses substantiated in accordance with Policy FN 28 are not tax reportable to the IRS.
 Honorarium payments are tax reportable if the total paid by the University exceeds $600 in a calendar year.

-Reimbursement to an honorarium, guest speaker, or visiting scholar will require the area responsible for the speaker to submit a guest reimbursement through Concur.
+Reimbursement to an honorarium, guest speaker, or visiting scholar will require the area responsible for the speaker to submit a guest reimbursement through Concur and is required to include the following forms:

 In the Concur Expense Report, be sure to select the Pitt Guest Policy.
 This will display the fields for Vendor ID (payee supplier name) and Vendor Site Code (payee address).
 If the Payee has not already been established in the PRISM system for payment, the W9 or W8-BEN can be attached to the expense report for supplier creation.